 Your not wrong at all and believe it or not, I agree with you.
 But the industry as a whole has to make that shift.
 I am but one cog in an enormous machine.
 The 1-10 scale is ingrained in the minds of consumers.
 Even though some sites have moved away from it, it’s difficult.
 Even aggregators don’t always display or factor in a review effectively if it is not on the 1-10 scale.

 Now you are no doubt going to find some sites that display their scale differently, and try to bludgeon me in the face with it.
 Don’t bother.
-Instead, look to Metacritic and Open critic.
-Both factor in 70% as positive.
+Instead, look to Metacritic and Open C. Both in 70% as positive.
 It doesn’t matter if a site actually uses a scale where 5 is average.
 The aggregators will count that as a bad score.

 That in no way invalidates that sites method though.
 In fact, if you have read into a specific game critic enough to know what each value means to them.
 That’s great!
 The absolute best thing you can for yourself is get to know a critic well enough to form your own view on THIER views!
 This makes you more informed about how that critic feels rather than taking a bunch of scores at face value.